WynterS/Simple-Python-FizzBuzz-Challenge/README.md

 # Simple-Python-FizzBuzz-Challenge

-What I believe to be the simplest way to solve the FizzBuzz challenge
+What I believe to be the simplest way to solve the FizzBuzz challenge in Python 3